Requirements for the Honors Program

 1. Honors sections of the first-year writing course, EN 101 Thought and Expression I. The Honors section of this course includes an intensive, integrated, multi-disciplinary project.

-2. HN 201 Explorations in Leadership, a team-taught, interdisciplinary course focusing on leadership theory and practice.
+2. HN 201 Explorations in Leadership, an interdisciplinary course focusing on leadership theory and practice.

 3. HN 202 Honors Project, an independent research project outside the student’s major area of study for 2 credits.